 Non-religious Wedding Ceremony Script

-• Officiant’s Opening Speech
+- Officiant’s Opening Speech

 “Ladies and gentlemen, family and friends, we are gathered here today to celebrate a very special love by joining [Name] and [Name] in marriage.
 This ceremony is a public affirmation of that bond, and as their community, it is our honor and privilege to stand witness to this event.

-This couple has already joined their hearts and lives in countless ways, which makes what we do here today not a beginning of a union but a recognition of a bond that already exists.
+This couple has already joined their hearts and lives in countless ways, which makes what we do here today not the beginning of a union but a recognition of a bond that already exists.

 [Name] and [Name], your journey began long before today.
 Through shared dreams, challenges, laughter, and tears, you have built a deep, resilient love.
 You have found joy in each other’s happiness, comfort in each other’s presence, and strength in each other’s love.